serious-pavel/tagmate/README.md

 This application allows only authentication through social accounts (only Google for now), you can't create or use a local account.

+## ⚠️ IMPORTANT ⚠️

+If you started your project before tag `v0.1-before-tg-tag-ordering`, you need to conduct a transition to the newest version following this [instruction](transition/TRANSITION.md).

 ## How to Set Up and Run the Project Locally

 Follow these steps to copy and run the **TagMate** project on your local development machine.